tsk-tsk/tsk-tsk/README.md

 ## Word of caution

-This is a very early release, for testing only, not intended for production use yet.
+This is a very early release and there will be rough edges, especially around different versions of Java, Scala and of tools used internally (Bloop, Coursier).

 ## Example